jacekjursza/PatchCommander/README.md

 1. **Prompt the LLM**: Ask your LLM to implement a feature or fix a bug, instructing it to format changes using PatchCommander's tag syntax
 2. **Copy the output**: Save the LLM's response with the tagged code changes to a file or clipboard
 3. **Run PatchCommander**: Process the changes using `pcmd [filename]` or just `pcmd` for clipboard content
-4. **Review the changes**: Examine the diffs for each proposed change
+4. **Review the changes**: Examine the diffs for each proposed change (with side-by-side view if needed)
 5. **Confirm or reject**: Choose which changes to apply
 6. **Apply changes**: All confirmed changes are applied at once at the end of the process